Feature image of Houston Methodist Hospital, highlighting the opportunity to be Chief of Neuro-Oncology

 Department of Otolaryngology – Head & Neck Surgery

-Houston Methodist is also home to the Texas Voice Center and the Center for Performing Arts Medicine, where our experts care for the voices of professional performing artists, including the Houston Grand Opera.
+Houston Methodist is also home to the Texas Voice Center and the Center for Performing Arts Medicine, internationally recognized programs that provide specialized care for professional performers, including members of the Houston Grand Opera.

 Our Team